Skip to Content

 The owners Paul and Stephanie were lovely.
 They talked to us about their winemaking processes, let us taste some of the white wines the region is known for, and gave the kids some local grape juice for tasting too.

-torrey ridge in the finger lakes
+Torrey ridge in the finger lakes

 Mead and Cider are all the rage among hip Brooklynites right now and this is where a lot of it comes from!
 So we tried some of these as well.